lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 You can also use pretagging to guide the data selection process.
-This can be helpful if you for example only care about images where there is at least one person.
+This can be helpful if you for example only care about images where there is at least one person and more than one car.

 To create such a pretagging selection mechanism you need to create a config file.

-For the example of selecting only images with >=1 person we can create a `min_requirements.json` file:
+For the example of selecting only images with >=1 person and >=2 cars we can create a `min_requirements.json` file like this:

 .. code-block:: json

     {
-        "person": 1
+        "person": 1,
+        "car": 2
     }

 Move this file to the shared directory (to make it accessible to the docker container).
 Finally, run the docker with `pretagging=True` and `pretagging_config=min_requirements.json`.
+Only images satisfying all declared requirements will be selected.